-Manufacturers must be detail oriented to secure value added tax refunds in Mexico
+Manufacturers must be detail oriented to secure value-added tax (VAT) refunds in Mexico

 Below you’ll find what you need to know about complying with Mexican IVA regulations and how to secure an IVA rebate in a timely manner.

 VAT Tax Rules in Mexico